-The Kathleen Street area is currently included the in existing "Donovan & Area Community Plan", Improvement which has been in place since 1995.
+The Kathleen Street area is currently included in the existing "Donovan & Community Area Plan", Improvement which has been in place since 1995.
 The Donovan CIP is a very comprehensive plan that includes options for improving the Kathleen Street Commercial Area.
 One of the options in the plan is the use of grants or loans to implement plan objectives.
 Since a large amount of consultation and design has already been invested in developing the Donovan CIP, it may be more appropriate to introduce financial incentives into the existing plan as opposed to introducing a new CIP.